Julian-O/PySLOBS/README.md

 ## About the API

-Streamlabs OBS (SLOBS) is a live streaming software that integrates Open Broadcaster Software with additional features.
+[Streamlabs OBS](https://www.streamlabs.com) (SLOBS) is a live streaming application that integrates [Open Broadcaster Software](https://obsproject.com) with additional features.

 It offers the
 [Streamlabs OBS API](https://github.com/stream-labs/streamlabs-obs-api-docs) to allow